 These homemade Danish butter cookies are the best Christmas cookies!
 Unlike the store-bought version you may be used to, these are soft in the center with irresistible buttery vanilla and almond flavors.
 Make lovely designs with a large piping tip and dip in chocolate and sprinkles for a festive touch!

-Welcome to the December Baking Challenge recipe AND recipe #1 in this year’s Sally’s Cookie Palooza, my annual Christmas cookie countdown tradition.
+Welcome to recipe #1 in this year’s Sally’s Cookie Palooza, my annual Christmas cookie countdown tradition.
 This year marks my cookie palooza’s 7th year and we are going strong!
 Two weeks with 10 cookie recipes in a row.
 Are you ready for this?